-This study investigates a detailed understanding regarding how responsibly tourist behavioral traits during their visit to Kinnerasani wildlife sanctuary ecotourism destination of Badradri Kothagudem in Telangana.
-The study considered that tourist have been truly following the Do's and Don'ts in strict manner and it was found a number of recognized behavioral traits, which are categorized under environment, development and promotional, and legal, and ethical have executed systematically.
-From the statistical results, it is evident that these three tests were exists a positive significant relationship between responsible tourist behavioral traits and behavioral themes such as environmental behavioral traits (EBT); development and promotional behavioral traits (DPBT), and legal and ethical behavioral traits (LEBT).
-The Kinnerasani Wildlife Sanctuary is an asset to Badradri Kothagudam district and as well as to Telangana in connection with the true tourist behavioral traits towards the development of sustainable tourism.
+This study investigates a detailed understanding regarding how responsibly tourists behave during their visit to an ecotourism destination, Mahavir Harina Vanasthali National Park, Hyderabad district of Telangana.
+The study considered a number of recognized behavioral traits and categorized those traits under environment, development and promotional, and legal, and ethical theme.
+From the statistical result, it is evident that there exists a positive significant relationship between responsible tourist behavioral practices and behavioral themes such as environmental behavioral traits (EBT); development and promotional behavioral traits (DPBT), and legal and ethical behavioral traits (LEBT).